oussamahamdaoui/noframework.js/README.md

 ## Getting started

-Simply install it with npm `npm i @forgjs/noframework`
+To add it to an existing project run: `npm i @forgjs/noframework`

+If you want to start a completely new project please use:

+`npx nfmk-init --init`

+To start a development server use:

+`npx nfmk-init --watch`

 ## The available functions: